 Additional Timeframe Information

-Personal injury cases can take a long time to settle.
-Generally, your first step is to request compensation from the insurance company of the person you plan to sue.
-They will then try to directly negotiate with you and settle the issue out of court, since personal injury lawyers may be able to get you more compensation in court.
+Personal injury cases can take a significant amount of time to settle.
+The first step is usually to request compensation from the insurance company of the person you intend to sue.
+The insurance company will often attempt to negotiate directly with you in an effort to reach an out-of-court settlement.
+However, personal injury lawyers are often able to secure higher compensation through the courts.

-Next, you’ll file a Statement of Claim with the court office, beginning the lawsuit.
-The defendant will be served this statement.
+If an agreement isn’t reached during negotiations, you will file a Statement of Claim with the court, officially starting the lawsuit process.
+The defendant will then be served with this document.

-You may then enter a mediation period where your Car Accident lawyer and the insurance company try to settle the case, negotiating a number that satisfies all parties.
-After this, the pre-trial phase begins where your personal injury lawyer and the insurance company’s legal representatives meet with the judge, who will offer their opinions on your case.
-Your lawyer will then make recommendations about whether or not it is in your best interests to proceed with the case.
+Afterward, you may enter a mediation phase where your car accident lawyer and the insurance company attempt to negotiate a settlement that satisfies all parties involved.
+If mediation doesn’t lead to an agreement, the pre-trial phase will begin.
+During this phase, your personal injury lawyer and the insurance company’s legal representatives will meet with the judge, who will provide their opinion on the case.
+Based on this, your lawyer will offer guidance on whether it is in your best interest to continue pursuing the case.

 Why Work With a Car Wreck Lawyer